matheAlves/chat-app/README.md

 # Chat App
-This is a in-development chat and instant messaging react app.
+This is a in-development chat and instant messaging app.

 ## Features